pelinski/xc-bela-container/README.md

 docker run --privileged linuxkit/binfmt:v1.0.0 docker buildx inspect --bootstrap
 ```
+(If you get an error saying that the `xc-builder` already exists, you can remove it by running `docker buildx rm xc-builder`.)

 Then, you can build the image for a different architecture by running (replace the `linux/arm64` with the architecture you want to build for):